SamEag1e/drf-E-commerce-Backend-Base/README.md

-# DRF Online Shop
+# 📦 Archived Project - DRF E-commerce Backend Base

-## Description
-A personal project built as a base backend for future e-commerce applications.
-The project uses Django REST Framework (DRF) and JWT authentication for secure, password-less OTP-based user login.
-While most of the models have been implemented, CRUD operations have been completed only for specific apps like user accounts and comments.
-Some features like orders, products, and payment systems are yet to be finished.
+> This repository is **archived** and was part of my effort to build a reusable backend foundation for future e-commerce projects.
+> It reflects my growing experience with Django REST Framework and secure, modern authentication workflows.

-## Features
+## 🚀 Overview

+This project served as a backend skeleton for scalable e-commerce systems, with a focus on clean architecture and modular development.
+It includes:

-- **JWT Authentication**: Secure and password-less login using JSON Web Tokens.
+- 🔐 **JWT + OTP Authentication** – Secure, password-less login using JSON Web Tokens and one-time passwords.
-- **OTP Authentication**: One-time password-based authentication for added security.
-- **User Accounts CRUD**: Basic functionality for user registration, login, and profile management.
+- 👤 **User Accounts CRUD** – Registration, login, and profile management functionality.
-- **Comments CRUD**: Manage comments for products or services.
+- 💬 **Comments CRUD** – Feature for managing user-generated comments on products or services.
-- **Model-based CRUD Operations**: Automated CRUD views for multiple apps.
+- 🛠️ **Model-based CRUD Patterns** – Reusable and consistent CRUD logic across multiple apps.

-## Tech Stack
-- **Python** (Django Framework)
-- **Django REST Framework** (DRF) for building APIs
-- **JWT Authentication** for secure, token-based login
-- **OTP Authentication** for password-less user authentication
-- **Generic Relationships** for enhanced model linking

-## License
+## ⚠️ Status
-This project is **proprietary software** and may not be used, modified, or redistributed without explicit permission from the author.

-You may not copy, modify, distribute, or sublicense this software in any form or by any means, except as expressly authorized by the author.

-The software is provided "as-is," without any warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, or noninfringement.
-In no event shall the author or copyright holder be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

-For licensing inquiries, please contact samadeagle@yahoo.com.
+While core models were implemented, only selected modules like `users` and `comments` had completed CRUD endpoints.
+Features such as products, orders, and payment integration were **still in development** at the time of archiving.
+Further development continued in a **private repository**, refining the architecture for production use.